Oct. 1, 1975: Ali vs Frazier III

 It was a titanic struggle and neither man was ever quite the same.
 Frazier crossed the ring to briefly congratulate Ali, but the two men did not shake hands or embrace, though both were lavish in their praise of each other in the hours that followed.
 Famously, Ali said that surviving Joe’s assault in Manila was the closest thing to death he had ever experienced and he called Joe “… the greatest fighter of all times, next to me.”
 Frazier would tell Kram that he hit Ali with “punches that’d bring down the walls of a city,” adding, “Lawdy, Lawdy, he’s a great champion.”

 Whether or not “The Thrilla in Manila” fully deserves its vaunted status is, to some degree at least, open to question.
-Over four decades, various myths and legends have accrued and Ali vs Frazier III invariably finds itself at the top of any list of the greatest fights of all time.
+Over more than four decades, various myths and legends have accrued and Ali vs Frazier III invariably finds itself at the top of any list of the greatest fights of all time.
 Some observers note that in reality this was a clash between two once-great boxers whose skills were in steep decline.
 Maybe so, but the fact remains that it will forever be, without question, one of the truly great slugfests in heavyweight history.
 Other fights may offer more in terms of drama, skill, tactics, turning points and surprises, but for sheer toe-to-toe mayhem between two of boxing’s great big men, Ali vs Frazier III is as good as it gets.

 Great article, thank you.